ponr/odlib/README.md

 ODlib
 =====

-This is ODlib, a cross-platform game engine library project which aims in fast prototyping of games.
-Currently supported platforms are Android, GNU/Linux, Mac OS X and Windows.
-Virtually library could be quite easily ported to any platform that supports OpenGL 3 or 4 or ES 2 with native C++ code.
+This is ODlib, a modern cross-platform graphics/game engine framework library.
+Currently project aims to support Android, GNU/Linux, Mac OS X and Windows.
+Windows-port aims to support both OpenGL and Direct3D.
+In practice, library could be quite easily ported to any platform that supports OpenGL 3 or 4 or ES 2 with native C++ code.

 License
 -------